menu

 Anguilla - Cary is a very small town located in the state of Mississippi.
 With a population of 1,724 people and just one neighborhood, Anguilla - Cary is the 121st largest community in Mississippi.

-When you are in Anguilla - Cary, you'll notice that it is more blue-collar than most other communities in America.
-39.02% of Anguilla - Cary’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Anguilla - Cary is a blue-collar town, with 39.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Anguilla - Cary is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Anguilla - Cary who work in sales jobs (13.99%), farm management occupations (9.79%), and office and administrative support (7.83%).

-The citizens of Anguilla - Cary are slightly better educated than the national average of 21.84% for all cities and towns, with 23.01% of adults in Anguilla - Cary having a bachelor's degree or advanced degree.
+The education level of Anguilla - Cary citizens is a little higher than the average for US cities and towns: 23.01% of adults in Anguilla - Cary have at least a bachelor's degree.

 The per capita income in Anguilla - Cary in 2022 was $25,017, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $100,068 for a family of four.
 However, Anguilla - Cary contains both very wealthy and poor people as well.
 Anguilla - Cary also has one of the higher rates of people living in poverty in the nation, with 38.89% of its population below the federal poverty line.